allen880117/Simulated-Quantum-Annealing/impl_result/README.md

 ```

-* Current version (The innermost loop is actually explicit unrolling)
+* Current version (The innermost loop is explicit unrolling)

 ```C++
 #define NPC 16 // The factor of intra-trotter parallelsim